AutoJenny/blog/docs/frontend/templates.md

 # Template Structure

+## 2024-06-14: Universal Modular LLM Workflow Panel
+- All workflow substages (Planning, Authoring, Publishing) now use a single modular LLM panel include and JS for input, output, and action selection.
+- Dropdowns show all post_development fields, but default to the first field mapped to the current substage for robust cross-stage workflows.
+- The modular panel is fully plug-and-play for new substages and fields; no manual DB or template changes are needed.
+- All documentation is up to date as of 2024-06-14 and reflects the new universal modular framework and persistence logic.

 > **NOTE:** This project uses PostgreSQL only.
 All database changes are made via direct SQL.
 No ORM or migration tools (Alembic, SQLAlchemy, SQLite) are used or supported.

 **Milestone 2024-06-09:**